Evictions - why it is so important to have the right insurance

 The common factor in all this is resistance to eviction – they want to make it as hard and dangerous as possible for the eviction team to remove them.

 This makes the choice of insurance cover absolutely vital – search and rescue cover simply does not cut the mustard.
-Not only is rescue insurance woefully inadequate, it also puts everyone, including the client, at risk.

 The need for the right insurance cover